 Dr. Chen will perform a comprehensive exam to diagnose the chalazion and rule out other eye problems.
 If she determines that the area is infected, she may recommend chalazion removal surgery to treat the area.

 The procedure takes place in the Providence Eye office.
 You will receive local anesthesia to prepare you for the chalazion removal surgery.
 The procedure involves these steps:

 A chalazion is not contagious, so there is no need to stay home from school or work while you have this condition.
 If you have any signs of infection (fever, pain, redness, swelling, body aches), contact your eye doctor right away.

 Do not attempt to pop or squeeze the chalazion.
 This could lead to an eye infection.

 Here are some general tips to promote a successful procedure:

-You may experience some swelling and soreness in the treated area for several days after the procedure.
+You may experience some swelling and soreness in the treated area for several days after chalazion removal surgery.
 Always follow the instructions provided to you by Dr. Chen.
-If instructed, continue using the antibiotic ointments and/or eye drops to prevent infection.
+If instructed, continue using antibiotic ointments and/or eye drops to prevent infection.
 Use ice for the first day to minimize swelling and then warm compresses on the treated area to continue drainage of oils from the affected gland.
 If antibiotics or steroid shots are prescribed, it’s important to be patient – these are not overnight solutions.
 In fact, it can take a few weeks or months for your condition to improve.

 Dr. Chen and her team will provide you with detailed post-operative instructions in writing.